Yandex Cloud

 • certificate-manager.certificates.downloader: To use certificates registered in Yandex Certificate Manager.

-• compute.viewer: To use Managed Service for Kubernetes cluster nodes in balancer target groups.
+• compute.viewer: To use Managed Service for Kubernetes cluster nodes in the load balancer’s target groups.

 You can use the same service account for all operations.

-2. Create an authorized key for the Ingress controller's service account in JSON format and save it to a file named key.json:
+2. Create an authorized key for the ingress controller's service account in JSON format and save it to the key.json file:

 yc iam key create \